Guadalajara

 Bike

-Mi Bici Pública, PBSC Urban Solutions-based public bike share system, was launched in 2014.
+Mi Bici Pública, a PBSC Urban Solutions-based public bike share system, was launched in 2014.
 In 2016, the city implemented 242 docking stations and 2116 bikes.

 Let us know if this article was useful for you